 “This project will preserve the historic Ostrander Ski Hut experience that has been enjoyed by generations of visitors,” says Rod Kennec, exhibit specialist.
 “By repairing external structures and restoring original features, we have preserved the architectural character of the hut, while addressing the comfort and safety of visitors.”

-Please support the efforts to preserve Ostrander Ski Hut by including a donation in addition to your modest nightly rate when returning your form, or consider becoming a donor to Yosemite Conservancy.
+Please support the efforts to preserve Ostrander Ski Hut by including a donation in addition to your modest nightly rate when returning your form, or donate directly to Yosemite Conservancy.

 Short History of the Hut